 Instead of massing into large units to engage Israeli forces, Hamas has dispersed into small groups, deploying sniper fire, planting mines, and using anti-tank guns to inflict maximum damage on its opponents.
 Since the conflict began, about 220 Israeli soldiers have been killed and more than 1,000 wounded.

 Hamas’s tunnel network, estimated to be more than 500 km long, has also challenged Israel’s efforts.
-The IDF has found some 1,600 tunnels and destroyed hundreds of them, but admits it cannot eliminate the entire vast network, but is trying to reduce its scope and hit key areas.
+The IDF has found about 1,600 tunnels and destroyed hundreds of them, but admits it cannot eliminate all of the vast network, but is trying to reduce its scope and hit key areas.

-Israel is targeting critical infrastructure such as underground command and control centers, key passageways and weapons manufacturing facilities, according to Yaakov Amidror, a retired Israeli general and former national security adviser.
+Israel is targeting critical infrastructure such as underground command and control centers, key passageways and weapons production facilities, according to Yaakov Amidror, a retired Israeli general and former national security adviser.

-"I'm not sure Israel has enough explosives to collapse the entire tunnel system," he said.
+"I'm not sure if Israel has enough explosives to collapse the entire tunnel system," he said.

 Dr Marina Miron warned that even if the upper layer of tunnels is destroyed, Hamas may still have a deeper layer of the tunnel network to continue operating.